Large queries may throw

 composite aggregation for its support for paginating results.

-But this type of aggregation does come with a limitation: sorting can only be applied on the key used for the aggregation’s buckets.
-This
+However this type of aggregation does come with a limitation: sorting can only be applied on the key used for the aggregation’s buckets.

-SELECT * FROM test GROUP BY age ORDER BY COUNT(*) are not possible.
+SELECT * FROM test GROUP BY age ORDER BY COUNT(*) LIMIT 100;

 Using aggregation functions on top of scalar functionsedit